1984 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm BOB 04

-Cyclone Four (4B)
+Extremely Severe Cyclonic Storm BOB 05

 A large area of convection formed in the southwestern area of the Bay of Bengal on November 20.
 Over the next week, the disturbance moved in a semi-circular path, eventually developing into a tropical depression on November 27.
 The depression gradually strengthened into a tropical storm on November 28, 04B then began a two day clockwise loop in the central Bay of Bengal, strengthening into a category 1 cyclone on November 30, eventually peaking as a 85 mph cyclone as it made landfall 40 nm (70km) north of Nagapattinam on December 1.
 04B then rapidly weakened overland before restrengthening back into a tropical depression over the eastern Arabian Sea on December 2.
 04B reattained tropical storm status late on December 3, as it gradually restrengthened into a 70 mph tropical storm on December 5.
 04B kept this intensity for a day as shear increased as it approached southern Somalia, making landfall as a dissipating tropical storm on December 7.
 The system fully dissipated as it reemerged into the Arabian Sea on December 8.

+Other system

+The cyclone at peak intensity north of Somalia on May 27.